Philosophy at Cambridge

 Teaching and learning

 Our approach emphasises the values of the analytic school: rigour, clarity and independent thought.
 But its content extends well beyond the analytic tradition and its main preoccupations.
-For instance, we currently offer papers on the history of philosophy from Plato to Wittgenstein, as well as political philosophy and aesthetics.
+For instance, we currently offer papers on Greek and Roman, and early modern philosophy, as well as political philosophy and aesthetics.
+You don’t need to have studied philosophy previously, but we do recommend you do some preliminary reading (see the Faculty website for suggestions).

 The Faculty has close links with related faculties such as Classics, History, and History and Philosophy of Science, so you can take advantage of a wide range of specialised lectures and seminars.
 You also have access to many excellent libraries.